eclipse-tractusx/ssi-docu/specifications/M1/credential.issuance.protocol.md

 the
 issuer.

-The request MUST include a ID Token in the HTTP `Authorization` header prefixed with `Bearer` as defined in the [Base Identity Protocol Specification](./identity.protocol.base.md#411-vp-access-token).
+The request MUST include an ID Token in the HTTP `Authorization` header prefixed with `Bearer` as defined in the [Base Identity Protocol Specification](./identity.protocol.base.md#411-vp-access-token).
 The `issuer` claim can be used by the Credential Issuer to resolve the client's DID to obtain cryptographic material for validation and credential binding.